Thanksgiving is right around the corner, which means it’s time to thaw the turkey and gather ingredients for your Tamari turkey brine.

 Prep Your Equipment

+It’s also important to prepare your equipment ahead of time.
 Start by gathering your brining container and making space in the fridge or cooler.

 You need a container large enough to hold your turkey submerged in 2 gallons of water.
 You’ll also need to keep it cool while it soaks at least 8 hours or overnight.